alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 - Text with a font-size of _14px_ to _18px_ and _bold_ needs a contrast ratio of **3:1**
 - Else, othe texts need a ratio of **4.5:1**

-You can can read more about this rule on this [w3c page](https://www.w3.org/TR/WCAG21/#contrast-minimum).
+You can can read more about this rule on this [w3c page on the contrasts](https://www.w3.org/TR/WCAG21/#contrast-minimum).

-Your `links` should have a meaningful text content to [improve](https://web.dev/link-name/) the navigation experience of your users and help the screen-readers.
+Your `links` should have a meaningful text content to the navigation experience of your users and help the screen-readers.
+You will find more details about those rules on the [web.dev site](https://web.dev/link-name/).

 **Bad**: